Azure/azure-powershell/src/Accounts/Accounts/help/Add-AzEnvironment.md

 TestEnvironment TestRMEndpoint       TestADEndpoint/
 ```

-In this example we are discovering a new Azure environment from given Uri https://configuredmetadata.net.
+In this example, we are discovering a new Azure environment from the https://configuredmetadata.net Uri.

 ## PARAMETERS